pwoodworth-jefcoats/therMizer-WCPFC/README.md

 * adding structural and parametricy uncertainty to simulations, and
 * output probability estimates.

-This ReadMe will be futher updated as the colloboration comes together.
+This ReadMe will be futher updated as the collaboration comes together.